-Before choosing a hair loss treatment you should speak to a specialist or our doctor online to get advice on which method will be most beneficial for your condition.
-This will help you to avoid spending money and precious time on products that aren’t effective.
-Many natural supplements and creams are rich in vitamins, have limited side effects and claim to help restore hair, although few of them have any clinical data to back up their claims, unlike clinically proven treatments such as Propecia.
+Before choosing a hair loss treatment you should speak to a specialist or one of our online doctors to get advice on which method will be most beneficial for your condition.
+This will help you to avoid spending money and precious time on products that aren't effective.
+While natural supplements and creams are rich in vitamins, have limited side effects and claim to help restore hair, few of them have any clinical data to back up their claims, unlike clinically proven treatments such as Propecia.

 Plastic surgery, transplant, scalp reduction and flap-surgery are alternative male pattern baldness treatments that can offer cosmetic improvements Although they offer immediate satisfaction in terms of improved self-esteem and confidence, they are potentially intrusive, expensive, and will most likely require a repeat procedure as time goes on.

-Propecia is an FDA-approved baldness treatment which is proven to treat male pattern hair loss on the vertex (top of head) and anterior mid-scalp area (middle front of head) in men.
-Finasteride an active ingredient of Propecia can halt male pattern baldness in 99% of men, and cause significant regrowth in 66% of users.
+Propecia is an FDA-approved baldness treatment, which is proven to treat male pattern hair loss on the vertex (top of head) and anterior mid-scalp area (middle front of head) in men.
+Finasteride, an active ingredient of Propecia, can halt male pattern baldness in 99% of men, and generate significant regrowth in 66% of users.

 Can I buy male pattern baldness treatment online?